ObolNetwork/charon/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "\U0001F41EBug report"
+name: "\U0001F41E Bug report"
-about: Report a bug or problem with running charon-distributed-validator-node
+about: Report a bug or problem with running charon
 labels: Bug
 ---
 <!--

-Hellooo! 😄
+Hey there!

 To help us tend to your issue faster, please search our currently open issues before submitting a new one.
 Existing issues often contain information about workarounds, resolution, or progress updates.